roboogle/gtkmvc3/gtkmvco/docs/tutorial/step1.rst

         self.adapt(a)

 .. figure:: images/adap.png
-   :width: 6cm
+   :width: 4cm

-   Adapter at work
+   Customized adapter at work

 Here an adapter is created explicitly, and parameter ``setter`` is used to custom the functional block that is in charge of writing to the widget.

 There are several types of adapters that can be used, depending on the property type and the widget type they adapt.
 Adapters offer a very straight and simple default support, but they can be largely customized when needs get more advanced.
 See the user manual for further information.